 coordinator for the North Texas Chapter of CHADD, she is a certified

-Parent to Parent teacher and has been running P2P classes for the last 4
+Parent to Parent teacher and has been running P2P classes for the last four

 of the book, 365 Ways to Succeed with ADHD.

-private practice in West Chester, PA, specializing in the diagnosis and treatment of
+private practice in West Chester, Pennsylvania, specializing in the diagnosis and treatment of

 ADHD in children, teens, and adults.
 He is the author of several books about ADHD